 An application that wants to provide access to the data it contains via SIF may function as a responder.
 Such applications will support one or more SIF data objects.
 The application listens for SIF_Request messages for the objects that it supports.
 When it receives a SIF_Request for a supported object, the application will generate one or more SIF_Response messages containing the application's data, which will be routed by the ZIS to the requester.
 The responder must place the requester's agent identifier in the SIF_DestinationId element of the header for each SIF_Response message generated.

+Error Reporting

 When an application receives a SIF_Request for a data object that it does not support, it must return a SIF_Response message with the SIF_Error element populated to indicate the nature of the error (invalid object), a SIF_PacketNumber of 1 and the SIF_MorePackets element set to indicate that no further packets will be sent in response to the SIF_Request.

 3.2.5 Event Reporting: A Publish/Subscribe Model

+Figure 4: Subscribing for Events

 Applications propagate data updates by publishing SIF_Event messages for the SIF data objects that are being added, changed, or deleted.
 In order for an application to receive these SIF_Events, subscriptions for the SIF data objects of interest must be entered at the ZIS.
 This subscription process is performed when an application sends a SIF_Provision message or one or more SIF_Subscribe messages to the ZIS.
 Once the subscriptions are entered, any SIF_Events for those objects received by the ZIS will be routed to the list of subscribers for those objects.

 Once an application successfully sends a SIF_Event to the ZIS, the ZIS is responsible for delivering that SIF_Event to the subscribing parties without any further communication to the SIF_Event originator.
 The SIF_Event originator does not know how many applications, if any, receive the SIF_Event.
 No notifications are provided to the originator to indicate whether a SIF_Event was delivered to a subscriber or not.